Zambia's founding president, Kenneth Kaunda, dies aged 97 | Politics

 "This is the biggest challenge for Africa.
 We must fight AIDS and we must do so now," he told Reuters in 2002.
 "We fought colonialism.
 We must now use the same zeal to fight AIDS, which threatens to wipe out Africa."

-Though he was widely admired as a warm and emotional man, the voters judged he had overstayed his welcome in office.
+Though he was widely admired as a warm and emotional man, the voters judged he had overstayed his welcome in office and mismanaged the economy.
+THE UNEXPECTED ONE

+Kenneth David Kaunda was born on April 28, 1924, the youngest of eight children of a Church of Scotland minister at Lubwa mission in the remote north of the country.
+Known also by his African name of "Buchizya" - the unexpected one - he did menial jobs to earn school fees after his father's death.
+He worked as a teacher and a mine welfare officer and entered politics in 1949 as a founder member of the Northern Rhodesian African National Congress.

+In his early days of anti-colonial agitation, he cycled from village to village preaching majority rule.
+A 1963 landslide victory for UNIP, which had broken away from the ANC five years earlier, led to Kaunda becoming prime minister of Northern Rhodesia.
+At independence in 1964, he became president of the new Zambia.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)